tedserbinski/www-jekyll/_posts/startup-lessons/2014-05-13-startups-should-build-less-and-sell-more.markdown

 Quick iterations, with built in feedback loops, would have let me build the features that really mattered, instead of developing ones no one wanted.

-### Be Embarrassed
+## Be Embarrassed

-> If you’re not embarrassed by what you shipped, you waited too long.
+> &ldquo;If you’re not embarrassed by what you shipped, you waited too long.&rdquo;
 > <cite>[Reid Hoffman][19]</cite>

 Looking back to [every piece of code I shipped][15], every website I made (including [this blog][20]), the first iteration has always been embarrassing.
 Even with lots of planning, in retrospect, it always stunk.
 So why waste so much time on it?